AnasAlmana/Ubuntu-ROS-Installation/README.md

 9-After launching the virtual machine, click browse and choose the Ubuntu image then click Start.

-10-Click  'Install Ubuntu' then continue and wait until the installation is finished.
+10-Click  `Install Ubuntu` then continue and wait until the installation is finished.

 ## ROS Noetic Installation steps:
-1-We should allow Ubuntu repositories (universe,multiverse,restricted).
+1-We should allow Ubuntu repositories (`universe`,`multiverse`,`restricted`).
 To do that, open new terminal the enter the following commands:
 ```
 sudo add-apt-repository universe
 ```